IDSS-NIAID/MSfmtR/README.md

 # MSfmtR

-See test files for an example workflow (need to include an example here…).
+See test files for a example workflows (need to include an example here…).
 The configuration details are below.

 ## Configuration

+### PD Filtering Defaults

-### Defaults
+### Spectronaut DIA Defaults

 Any configuration options not defined in the yaml file will be set to the package defaults.
 The default values are: